Spatio-Temporal

 #> 78888 605634.5 6136859 12 1978-12-31 12:00:00 1979-01-01 12:00:00 6574 1.0835638

 • space has a confusing description.
-Here it’s just a numerical index for the number of columns of mat_wind_velos or the geometries in geom_stations
+Here it’s just a numerical index for the number of columns of mat_wind_velos which would match an index/order for the geometries in geom_stations.

 • interval = TRUE, since the values are daily mean wind speed (aggregation)